ginstrom/phaser-game/cline_docs/currentTask.md

 # Current Task

 ## Current Objective
-Convert string values in the backend to enums using a shared JSON configuration file.
+Use enums.json config file for enum values in the frontend.

 ## Context
-The backend currently uses string literals for various game elements like planet types, galaxy sizes, and difficulty levels.
-Converting these to enums will improve type safety, reduce errors, and make the codebase more maintainable.
-Using a shared JSON file will allow these enums to be synchronized between the Python backend and TypeScript frontend in the future.
+The backend already uses the shared enums.json configuration file for enum values, but the frontend still uses hardcoded values.
+Using the shared configuration file in the frontend will ensure consistency between the backend and frontend, making the codebase more maintainable and reducing the risk of errors.

 ## Plan
-1. **Create a config directory** at the project root to house shared configuration files
-2. **Create an enums.json file** with definitions for:
-   - PlanetType (rocky, terrestrial, oceanic, etc.)
-   - GalaxySize (small, medium, large)
-   - Difficulty (easy, normal, hard)
+1. **Update docker-compose.yml and docker-compose.test.yml** to mount the config directory in the frontend containers
-3. **Create a config.py file** in the backend to load and use these enums
+2. **Create a utility file** in the frontend to load and use the enums from the config file
-4. **Update backend models** to use the new enum types
-5. **Update backend services** to use the enum values
+3. **Update the StartupScene.ts** file to use the enums from the utility file instead of hardcoding them
-6. **Test the changes** to ensure everything works correctly
+4. **Test the changes** to ensure everything works correctly

 ## Completed Actions
-1. ✅ Created a config directory at the project root to house shared configuration files
+1. ✅ Updated docker-compose.yml to mount the config directory in the frontend container:
-2. ✅ Created an enums.json file with definitions for:
-   - PlanetType (rocky, terrestrial, oceanic, etc.)
-   - GalaxySize (small, medium, large)
-   - Difficulty (easy, normal, hard)
+   - Added volume mapping: `./config:/app/config`
+2. ✅ Updated docker-compose.test.yml to mount the config directory in the frontend test containers:
+   - Added volume mapping: `./config:/app/config` to all frontend services
-3. ✅ Created a config.py file in the backend to load and use these enums
+3. ✅ Created a utility file in the frontend to load and use the enums from the config file:
+   - Created `frontend/src/utils/enums.ts` with functions to load and use enums
+   - Created a local copy of enums.json in the frontend/src/utils directory
+   - Implemented direct import of the JSON file instead of fetching it
+   - Created helper functions for working with enums in UI components
-4. ✅ Updated backend models to use the new enum types:
+4. ✅ Updated the StartupScene.ts file to use the enums from the utility file:
-   - Updated Planet.type to use PlanetType enum
-   - Updated Galaxy.size to use GalaxySize enum
-   - Updated GameState.difficulty to use Difficulty enum
+   - Imported the utility functions
+   - Modified the startNewGame method to load enums and use them for select fields
+   - Used getSelectOptions and getDefaultValue functions to populate the select fields
-5. ✅ Updated backend services to use the enum values:
+5. ✅ Updated webpack.config.js to copy the config directory to the dist directory:
-   - Updated generate_planet function to use PlanetType enum
+   - Added a new pattern to the CopyWebpackPlugin configuration
+6. ✅ Verified that the frontend is now using the enum values from the config file:
+   - Tested the New Game dialog and confirmed that the dropdowns are populated with the correct values

+## Previous Task (Completed)
+### Objective
+Convert string values in the backend to enums using a shared JSON configuration file.

+### Results
+- Created a config directory with enums.json file
+- Created a config.py file in the backend to load and use these enums
-   - Updated generate_galaxy function to use GalaxySize enum
+- Updated backend models and services to use the enum values
-   - Updated create_new_game function to use Difficulty and GalaxySize enums
-6. ✅ Updated docker-compose.yml and docker-compose.test.yml to mount the config directory in the backend containers
+- Updated docker-compose.yml and docker-compose.test.yml to mount the config directory in the backend containers
-7. ✅ Updated config.py to look for the enums.json file in both local and Docker environments
-8. ✅ Ran the backend tests to verify all tests pass with the new enum implementation
+- Ran the backend tests to verify all tests pass with the new enum implementation

 ## Previous Task (Completed)
 ### Objective